aesim-tech/simba-project/README.md

-# AESIM roadmap &amp; issue tracking
+# SIMBA roadmap &amp; issue tracking

-If you are a beta tester of AESIM (Power Electronics and Motor Drive simulation), feel free to:
+If you are a beta tester of SIMBA (Power Electronics and Motor Drive simulation), feel free to:
 * consult our roadmap (Issues -> Milestones)
 * review known issues (Issues)
 * report bugs  (Issues -> New Issues)